siennabienna/workshop_7/README.md

   }
 ```

 I figured out that it wasn't working because the example code was set to the edges of the screen.
-This didn't work, so I had to come up with a custom range that would be centered around the bed.
+This didn't work, so I had to add custom variables centered around the bed (`bedOffsetX`, `bedOffsetY`, `bedSizeX`, `bedSizeY`) to the numbers that dictate where the edges are.

 This worked very well, and after some adjustments it looked good.
 Next, I just added some text.